Search here...

 How to get to Pantelleria

 Getting to Pantelleria depends on where you’re travelling from.
-There are certain cities in Italy, such as Milan, that fly direct to Pantelleria on certain days.
-We flew from Palermo , as there are two flights a day, with a flight time of just under an hour.
+There are certain cities in Italy, such as Milan, Trapani and Bologna, that fly direct to Pantelleria on certain days.
+We flew from Palermo , as there are a few flights a day, with a flight time of just under an hour.
 Note that the flights are seasonal and operated by DAT.

 Where to stay in Pantelleria